Who is Dagmar Symes?

 In the end, women can bring true and significant positive changes to the workplace, especially in leadership.
-Female qualities such as inspiring others, effective communication, high standards in work ethics and empathy are attributes which will by default enhance any work community.
+Female qualities such as inspiring others, effective communication, high standards in work ethics, and empathy are attributes that will by default enhance any work community.

 What can more women inclusion bring to the table in the field of hospitality?

-Creating a gender inclusive workplace means committing to a culture of support, safety and acceptance.
+Creating a gender-inclusive workplace means committing to a culture of support, safety, and acceptance.
 A diverse and inclusive environment establishes a sense of belonging amongst employees.
-When employees feel more connected to their job, they tend to work harder and sharper, producing higher quality of deliverables.
-As a result, companies would see gains in the form of higher business results, innovation and decision-making.
+When employees feel more connected to their job, they tend to work harder and sharper, producing higher quality deliverables.
+As a result, companies would see gains in the form of higher business results, innovation, and decision-making.

 Women bring different perspectives and attributes to the table.
-The more characteristic female traits such as empathy, humility, the nurturing and caring aptitude are most beneficial for a team.
-Especially as we enter the post pandemic phase in the hospitality and tourism sector.
+The more characteristic female traits such as empathy, humility, nurturing, and caring attitude are most beneficial for a team.
+Especially as we enter the post-pandemic phase in the hospitality and tourism sector.
 I firmly believe that women will organically pave their way through the ranks based on their natural attributes and will play a key role in the socio-economic development of the business environment.

-What makes a good Leader, and where do you find your career fit best in which segment or types of consultancies?
+What makes a good Leader, and where do you find your career fit best in which segment or type of consultancies?

-A good leader in one described as wearing many hats!
+A good leader is one described as wearing many hats!
 There are several leadership qualities that aspire to be important despite specific different styles of leadership.